-- Students must be capable of communicating information, ideas, problems and solutions to both specialised and non-specialised audiences. - Students must develop the necessary learning skills to undertake further training with a high degree of autonomy. - Students must have and understand knowledge of an area of study built on the basis of general secondary education, and while it relies on some advanced textbooks it also includes some aspects coming from the forefront of its field of study. - Take account of social, economic and environmental impacts when operating within one's own area of knowledge. - Take sex- or gender-based inequalities into consideration when operating within one's own area of knowledge. - Use metatheoretical data to argue and establish plausible relation of causality and establish ways of validating or rejecting them.
+- Students must be capable of collecting and interpreting relevant data (usually within their area of study) in order to make statements that reflect social, scientific or ethical relevant issues. - Students must be capable of communicating information, ideas, problems and solutions to both specialised and non-specialised audiences. - Students must develop the necessary learning skills to undertake further training with a high degree of autonomy. - Students must have and understand knowledge of an area of study built on the basis of general secondary education, and while it relies on some advanced textbooks it also includes some aspects coming from the forefront of its field of study. - Take account of social, economic and environmental impacts when operating within one's own area of knowledge. - Take sex- or gender-based inequalities into consideration when operating within one's own area of knowledge. - Use metatheoretical data to argue and establish plausible relation of causality and establish ways of validating or rejecting them.